When Is a Business Required To Cover Workers’ Compensation for Their Employees?

 Does Workers’ Comp Pay for Pain and Suffering?

-No, workers’ comp does not pay for pain and suffering.
+No. Workers’ comp does not pay for pain and suffering.
 Workers’ comp pays for medical expenses and lost wages.
-It does not award the victim any compensation for pain and suffering.
-However, there may be other avenues available to seek compensation for pain and suffering after a work-related injury.
+It does not award the victim any compensation for pain and suffering that’s been caused by the injury.

 Do I Need Workers’ Comp for One Employee in Colorado?